FranZadra/PARCO-Computing-2026-244544/README.md

  - GCC 91
  - perf performance analysis tool

-Then, you can run the bash file that performs all the tests and save the results in CSV files.
+Then, you can run the bash file that performs all the tests and stores the results in CSV files.
 On your terminal, on the project repository, run the following commands:

 ```bash